Rooted In Expertise Since 1880

 • 1976: Davey is granted a patent for developing Arbor Green, a revolutionary liquid tree fertilizer.

-• 1969: Davey Tree acquires the Davey Tree Surgery Company in California.
+• 1969: Davey Tree incorporates the Davey Tree Surgery Company in California as a subsidiary.

 • 1967: Davey opens the Kent Shop in Kent, Ohio, to service the company’s rapidly expanding equipment fleet.